seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 That being said, the goal of this personal project was to push performance to the limit without worrying about maintainability or flexibility.
 While matrix multiplication can be implemented in just a few lines of code, writing an optimized implementation is incredibly challenging.
 We achieved a 50x speedup between the naive kernel and our best kernel, which, in my experience, would not have been possible using only HIP C++.
 This highlights the value of projects like OpenAI's Triton, which I find particularly interesting and worth exploring in the future.

-Although reaching 50 TFLOP/s is a solid achievement, we are still not fully VALU-bound, meaning there’s likely more performance left on the table.
+Although reaching almost 50 TFLOP/s is a solid achievement, we are still not fully VALU-bound, meaning there’s likely more performance left on the table.
 One technique I haven't tested yet is LDS double buffering, which could eliminate one of the barriers and potentially improve the distribution of LDS instructions across the SIMD.

 Finally, I want to thank Francois Guthmann for our brainstorming session on LDS optimization, which inspired the approach used in Kernel 4.